omar-polo/mymenu/mymenu.1.md

 	will be treated as a percentage.
 Since this is a misuse of the resources this behavior isn't strictly considered a bug.

-*	C-w (delete last word) does not work well with multi-byte string.
-The whole UTF-8 support is still kinda na&#239;ve and should be improved.

 *	Keep in mind that sometimes the order of the options matter.
 First are parsed (if any) the xrdb options, then the command line flags **in the provided order!**